af0liveira/alura-space/README.md

     git clone https://github.com/af0liveira/alura-space.git
     ```

-2. Enter the cloned repository and create the virtual environment (the exemplo
+2. Enter the cloned repository and create the virtual environment (the example
    shows the use of _conda_, but you can use _virtualenv_ as well, as explained
    below)